 Our Board Certified Pain Management Specialists offer a comprehensive range of non-surgical treatment options to help you minimize or eliminate chronic back or neck pain as well as neuropathic (nerve-related) conditions.
 Furthermore, we emphasize conservative treatment options, recommending surgery only in the event other modalities prove ineffective.

 What is Injection Therapy?

 Injection therapy relieves spine, nerve, and muscle pain.
-Orthopaedic Institute of Central Jersey (OICJ) specialists perform many types of injections.
+Our specialists perform many types of injections.
 Injections are tailored to the patient’s condition and presenting symptoms.
-OICJ specialists are fellowship trained and board certified.
+OIBOrtho specialists are fellowship trained and board certified.

 Lumbar epidural injections.
 Treat lower back and leg pain.
 Steroid and anaesthetic medications are injected into the lumbar epidural space.
 The steroid (cortisone) reduces inflammation.
 The anaesthetic (Lidocaine) immediately decreases pain.

 Transforaminal injections.
 Treat spine and extremity pain.
 Spinal nerve roots exit vertebrae through tiny openings called foramina.
 A transforaminal injection targets compressed, irritated, and inflamed nerve roots.
 Steroid and anaesthetic medications are injected into the transforaminal epidural space.

 Lumbar sympathetic injections.
 Treat lower extremity pain.
 Anaesthetic medication is injected near pain signalling lumbar sympathetic nerves.
 Pain signals are blocked and pain decreases very quickly.

 Stellate ganglion injections.
 Treat upper extremity pain.
 Anaesthetic medication is injected near pain signaling cervical (neck) sympathetic nerves.
 Pain signals are blocked and pain decreases very quickly.